dotnet-websharper/core/docs/ECMA-262.md

     let tenthchar = str.CharAt(10) // "e"
     let substring = str.Substring(2,11) // "lowercase"

-@code{RegExp} objects can be used to manipulate text:
+`RegExp` objects can be used to manipulate text:

     let str = new String("Bob likes pineapples.") let regex = new RegExp("^\w+") // matches the first word